NucleusEngineering/serverless/.journey/tutorial.neos.md

 ## Summary

-You now know how to use Cloud Run GPUs for an Ollama Infirence Server using the open LLM Gemma3 and do a secured Service to Service communication between your Joke Service and Ollama.
+You now know how to use Cloud Run GPUs for an Ollama inference server using the open LLM Gemma3 and do a secured service to service communication between your Joke Service and Ollama.

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>